 - How many borders does Germany have and with which countries?

-Answer: Germany has nine neighboring countries Austria, Belgium, Czech Republic, Denmark, France, Luxembourg, Netherlands, Poland, and Switzerland.
+Answer: Germany has nine neighbouring countries Austria, Belgium, Czech Republic, Denmark, France, Luxembourg, Netherlands, Poland, and Switzerland.

-- Which are top most expensive cities to live in Germany?
+- Which are the top most expensive cities to live in?

 Answer: There are five cities in Germany known as most expensive to live in: Munich, Hamburg, Frankfurt am Main, Düsseldorf and Bonn.